 Risks of High Diastolic Blood Pressure

-One of the primary risks of high diastolic blood pressure is an increased risk of cardiovascular diseases, such as heart attack and stroke.
-This is because high blood pressure puts a strain on the heart, causing it to work harder to pump blood throughout the body, which can damage the arteries over time.
+One of the primary outcomes of high diastolic blood pressure is an increased risk of cardiovascular diseases, such as heart attack and stroke.
+This is because high blood pressure puts a strain on the heart (due to blood vessel narrowing and an increased heart rate), causing it to work harder to pump blood throughout the body, which, over time, can damage the arteries.

 Other risks associated with high diastolic blood pressure include an increased risk of aneurysms, peripheral artery disease, and sexual dysfunction.
-It can also cause cognitive impairment and increase the risk of developing dementia, as it can damage the blood vessels in the brain, affecting its functioning.
+High BP can also cause cognitive impairment and increase the risk of developing dementia, as it can damage the blood vessels in the brain, affecting its functioning.

 Dementia and blood pressure

-Studies have suggested a possible link between high blood pressure and an increased risk of dementia.
-High blood pressure can damage blood vessels and reduce blood flow to the brain, which can lead to cognitive decline and increase the risk of developing dementia.
+Studies have suggested a possible link between high blood pressure and an increased risk of dementia because, as noted above, high blood pressure can damage blood vessels and reduce blood flow to the brain, therefore increasing the risk of dementia and cognitive decline.

 One study published in the journal Neurobiology of Aging found that individuals with high blood pressure in midlife were more likely to develop cognitive impairment later in life than those with normal blood pressure.
 Another study found that high blood pressure in middle age was associated with an increased risk of dementia in later life.

-Lowering blood pressure through lifestyle changes, such as diet and exercise, and medications if needed, can help reduce the risk of cognitive decline and dementia.
+Lowering blood pressure through lifestyle changes, such as diet and exercise, and medication (if needed), can help reduce the risk of cognitive decline and dementia.
 It’s important to talk to your healthcare provider about your blood pressure and any concerns you may have about your cognitive health.

 How can you reduce diastolic blood pressure?